nus-cs2103-AY2324S1/tp/README.md

 - [ ] attach tasks to employees (coming soon)

 ## Ratings and Reviews
+Jenny, Head of a HR Department
 > 5/5 :star: "This application is amazing !
-I don't have to chug panadols anymore every time an employee schedules a meeting with me" -Jenny, Head of a HR Department
+I don't have to chug panadols anymore every time an employee schedules a meeting with me"

->
+Johnny Sins, a HR staff
 > 5/5 :star: "Wow !
-I wish I discovered an application like this sooner" -Johnny Sins, a HR staff
+I wish I discovered an application like this sooner"

->
+Ricardo Milos, a HR intern
-> 4.5/5 :star: "Revolutionary technology, good stuff" -Ricardo Milos, a HR intern
+> 4.5/5 :star: "Revolutionary technology, good stuff"

 ## Miscellaneous
 Project website available [here](https://ay2324s1-cs2103-t16-1.github.io/tp/) (includes user guide).